per77/sensu_drive/README.md

   - user can subscribe for warning, critical or both alerts for each entity
   - recovery will be sent only to subscribers that got an alert for that entity
   - display events history (last 100 events)
+  - display notifications history for each entity (last 100 notifications)
   - display events config (none standalone checks)
   - delete check result from Sensu API
   - entities are in format of client:check